Practice & Projects · OrevateAI

 • Efficiency: They speed up data collection, which is invaluable in time-sensitive research or when dealing with large participant numbers.

-In my experience, particularly with large-scale online surveys, the drop-off rate significantly decreases when questions are easy to process.
+In the context of large-scale online surveys, the drop-off rate significantly decreases when questions are easy to process.
 Dichotomous questions are a go-to for keeping respondents engaged.

-Important: While efficient, dichotomous questions can oversimplify complex issues.
+Expert Tip: While efficient, dichotomous questions can oversimplify complex issues.
 Always consider if forcing a binary choice truly captures the necessary nuance for your specific goal.
-Sometimes, a ‘neutral’ or ‘unsure’ option, or a scale, is more appropriate.
+Sometimes, a ‘neutral’ or ‘unsure’ option, or a Likert scale, is more appropriate for capturing a fuller picture.

 Dichotomous Question Examples in Surveys